 Pre-Med Advising Notes

-The pre-medical student may select any major and each student should feel free to follow his or her own intellectual and academic interests.
-As long as the student completes the required courses, s/he may major in any subject, or pursue any academic interest.
+The premedical student may select any major.
+Each student should feel free to follow their own intellectual and academic interests.
+As long as a student completes the required courses, they may major in any subject or pursue any academic interest.